 Greenlight

 Greenlight gives kids a hands-on way to manage money through a parent-controlled debit card, helping them practice spending, saving, and budgeting in real time.
-It also allows parents to guide decisions while still giving kids a sense of independence.
+It allows parents to guide decisions while still giving kids a sense of independence.

 Acorns Early